Quick Summary

 To learn more about how Customer Feedback Analytics Platforms like Chattermill can help you gather and analyse customer feedback at scale, book a demo.

-What Types of Feedback Are Analyzed?
+What Types of Feedback Are Analysed?

 Feedback can come from multiple sources, including surveys, reviews, social media comments, support tickets, and in-app responses.
 Both structured data (like ratings) and unstructured data (like open-text feedback) are valuable for analysis.